smiosoft/assets/src/icon/README.md

 # Icon Template

-This template is saved as `.svg` format, and includes metadata for [Inkscape](https://inkscape.org/) vector graphics editing software.
+This template is saved as a `.svg` format, and includes metadata for [Inkscape](https://inkscape.org/) vector graphics editing software.

 ## Showcase